-Create a bird feeder from your pumpkin in this easy DIY backyard project - the birds will love it and you'll get some extra use out of your pumpkin too!
+Create a pumpkin bird feeder from your real or artificial pumpkin in this easy DIY backyard project.
+The birds will love it!

 1. Cut your pumpkin in half.
-If your pumpkin still has seeds inside, scoop them out and roast them OR save a few to plant pumpkins in your garden next year (I grew a pumpkin from last year’s heirloom pumpkin).
+If your pumpkin still has seeds inside, scoop them out and roast them or save a few to plant pumpkins in your garden next year.

 2. Carve four small trenches in which to rest perches for your feathered visitors.
 You can put in wooden dowels or small branches as perches.

-3. Fill the pumpkin with bird seed and set out.
+3. Fill the pumpkin with bird seed and set it outside.
 I placed our pumpkin on an old tree stump so that I could more easily see it from the house.
-You could also use sturdy twine to hang it up—simply knot two lenghts of twine together in the middle and set the pumpkin on the knotted section and bring up the ends and hang from your favorite place.
+You could also use sturdy twine to hang it up—simply knot two lengths of twine together in the middle and set the pumpkin on the knotted section.
+Bring up the ends and hang from your favorite hook or bird feeder pole.

 Needless to say, it didn’t take long to attract visitors.
-A pair of Abert’s Towhees (Melozone aberti), who are mostly found in Arizona and who make their home in my garden, were the first visitors.
+A pair of Abert’s towhees, birds that are mostly found in Arizona, were the first visitors.

-Now, pumpkin bird feeders won’t last forever, but I like the idea of getting more use out of my pumpkins before I throw them into my compost pile.
-How about you?
-Have you ever made a bird feeder out of a pumpkin?
-Maybe, this year will be your first time!
+These pumpkin bird feeders won’t last forever, but I like the idea of getting more use out of my pumpkins before I throw them into my compost pile.

 Check out 5 fascinating facts about pumpkins.